Here is my travel diary from my 40-hour cruise to Helsinki in Finland.

 I’m a costumer club member of a LOT of traveling companies, and actually got this cruise from Stockholm to Helsinki for free!
 It was a Christmas present from the cruise company Viking Line and I was even allowed to bring a friend.
 How nice?
-Even though I’m not very found of cruising in the Baltic Sea since the ships are quite small (and you feel the waves which make me seasick) and there are usually a lot of drunk people, I’m not saying no to a free trip, haha!
-I brought my childhood friend Madeleine and we had such a good time in our neighbouring capital.
+Even though I’m not very fond of cruising in the Baltic Sea since the ships are quite small (and you feel the waves which make me seasick) and there are usually a lot of drunk people, I’m not saying no to a free trip, haha!
+I brought my childhood friend Madeleine and we had such a good time in our neighboring capital.

 I’ve actually been to Helsinki a couple of times when I was younger but have no memories of it at all so it was like exploring a whole new city, which might be my favorite thing to do.
 Here is my Helsinki travel diary:

 Our travels started at home in Stockholm with the most beautiful sunset ever.
 Gosh, my body just shrieks with excitement when I see a stunning, pink sky with extremely soft light so the first thing we did when we boarded was to run (yes run!) up the stairs to get on deck and just watch our beautiful hometown in the amazing light.

 When the sun was down we decided to escape all the families with children (apparently the only ones except us who travels on a cruise a Sunday evening, haha) when they had dinner and headed up to the ship’s cinema and watched the movie Murder on the Polar Express.
 Our plan to escape the families worked and we had a late and calm dinner at the extremely overpriced buffet, which had surprisingly much vegetarian alternatives.